Matter of Mind: My Parkinson's

 Laura Green

 Laura Green is an award-winning documentary director and editor based in San Francisco.
 Her debut documentary, The Providers, aired on Independent Lens in 2019.
 She edited When I Write It, which premiered at Tribeca in 2020, and the IDA award-nominated web-series The F-Word.
-She is an assistant professor at San Francisco State University.
+She is an associate professor at San Francisco State University.

 Headshot of man